blazQ/mpi-word-count/README.md

 The utility has been tested using a cluster of machines, via Google Cloud.

 I've used 3 e2-standard-8 machines, for a total of 24 vCPUs, to perform strong scalability tests with a fixed number of bytes as input and varying the number of processors.
+Subsequently, I've used 4 e2-standard-8 machines, for a total of 32 vCPUs and 16 actual slots, after the regional limit was increased.

 Tests were done using a fair workload, automatically generated using the scripts found in the directory, to ensure reliable results.
 The scripts supplied in the repo are meant for easy local testing.
 To adapt them in a clustered environment, make sure that every node has the same test directory.
 (For example, create it in the master and then send it to all the other nodes)